School is out, forever. Time to party!

 Game topics include communication, consent, critical thinking, healthy relationships, resilience, social connectedness, and teen dating violence prevention.

-We welcome universities & government agencies to contact us to discuss possible collaborations and research opportunities.
+Researchers, universities, & government agencies may contact us for possible collaboration and research opportunities.

 Jennifer Ann's Group was founded in 2006.
 Further details about its novel award-winning violence prevention program at GamingAgainstViolence.org.